September 6, 2023

 The Federal Reserve has been working hard to lower inflation since early 2022.
 That’s significant because, historically, there’s been a connection between inflation and mortgage rates (see graph below):

-This graph shows a pretty reliable relationship between inflation and are tara and zach dating.
+This graph shows a pretty reliable relationship between inflation and mortgage rates.
 Looking at the left side of the graph, each time inflation moves significantly (shown in blue), mortgage rates follow suit shortly after (shown in green).

 The circled portion of the graph points out the most recent spike in inflation, with mortgage rates following closely behind.
 As inflation has moderated a bit this year, mortgage rates haven’t yet made a similar move.